 - 1. A minimum entry requirement is the achievement of a Higher Level B3 in Leaving Certificate French for the French programme, a Higher Level C3 in German for the German programme, and a Higher Level C1 in any continental Language for the Spanish programme. - 2.
-Spanish is available at beginners level.
-A clear pass (40%) at the Spanish end of year examination is necessary in order to continue with the programme.
 Students do not have an automatic right of transfer from the B.Comm International to the B.Comm. programme.
 As a norm, the student will be required to have the C.A.O points of entry for the B.Comm. programme.
 A decision on transfer arrangements will be made by the J.E.
 Cairnes School of Business and Economics. - 3.
 Spanish/German are available in the first year of the B.Comm. programme.
 A limited number of students may transfer to the second year of the B.Comm.
 International on the recommendation of the Discipline concerned and conditional on passing first commerce and achieving a satisfactory performance in the language. - 4.
-The Marks and Standards for the B.Comm. shall apply except that the year abroad will operate on a "pass"/"fail" basis and Honours in the Final Year 2012/'13 & 2013/'14 will be calculated on the basis of 50% of the aggregate mark obtained in Second Year and 50% of the aggregate mark obtained in Final Year and are awarded in accordance with the following standard: First Class Honours 70%; Second Class Honours Grade I 60%; Second Class Honours Grade II 50%.
+The Marks and Standards for the B.Comm. shall apply except that the year abroad will operate on a "pass"/"fail" basis and Honours in the Final Year 2013/'14 will be calculated on the basis of 50% of the aggregate mark obtained in Second Year and 50% of the aggregate mark obtained in Final Year and are awarded in accordance with the following standard: First

+Class Honours 70%; Second Class Honours Grade I 60%; Second Class Honours Grade II 50%.
 The Pass mark is 40% in each subject.